Online services unavailable

 Ecological interests

 Hill Hole Quarry is a regionally important geological site (RIGs) for the exposed markfieldite (granite).
 The meadow to the north was designated as a wildlife site and it was classed as a site of importance for nature conservation (SINC).
 The exposed rock faces and heath grassland are priority habitats, biodiversity action plans (BAPs).
-From ecological surveys undertaken in the past the following has been identified:
+From ecological surveys undertaken in the past, the following have been identified:

 • Various lichens